 What supports or services are available at Sciences Po's Reims campus?

 Sciences Po offers a variety of Accessibility supports through its "Sciences Po Accessible" program, for students with either temporary or permanent accessibility needs.
-For information on accessibility of campuses across Europe, ESN has created "MappEd!" which allows you to check the accessibility of universities and cities across Europe.
+For information on accessibility and support services of campuses across Europe, please check out Inclusive Mobility.
 For city-specific services and places in Europe, the Jaccede interactive platform (website and/or smartphone app - both Android and iOS) also provides a searchable user-built database to identify important accessibility information of public places and locations.

 What's special about Sciences Po Reims?